Jonesville 56 Below average

 What's it like Living in Jonesville?

-Using data and statistics Jonesville has received a livability score of 54/100.
+Using data and statistics Jonesville has received a livability score of 55/100.
 This score is ranked in the 21st percentile when compared to all other cities.
-This is not a favorable rating; as this score ranks among some of the lowest in America.
-Living in Jonesville may not be a pleasant experience.
-Jonesville does not fare well for the following: amenities (F), crime (F), education (F) and employment (F).
-It might be a good idea to take a closer look at each category to find out why.
+Compared to the US average, this city has a score which ranks among the lowest in the nation, and it is not considered a very livable city.
+If we probe a little deeper into each category within the livability score, we see that Jonesville has higher than average rankings for the following: cost of living (A+).
+There are some categories that Jonesville scores poorly for, including: amenities (F), crime (D-), education (F) and employment (F).
+It might be worth taking a closer look to figure out why.

 Best Places to Live in and Around Jonesville